rumblefishdev/restrict-ips-lambda/README.md

             - restrictIp.js

-This part defines the only lambda function defined by the app.
-It specifies that its implementation is to be used in `handler` variable exported from `restrictIp.js` file.
+This part defines the only Lambda Function defined by the app.
+It specifies that its implementation is to be used in `handler` variable, exported from `restrictIp.js` file.
 The `memorySize` and `timeout` settings are mandatory for Lambda@Edge functions.